 Did you remove my comment because you didn’t agree with it?

-No. Comments are only ever removed if they do not meet the terms of the Comment Policy.
+No. Comments are only ever removed for the reasons given above.

 Do you edit readers’ comments?

-Readers’ comments beneath articles or on the forum may be edited for technical reasons – e.g. to fix broken links or formatting – or to remove swearing.
+Readers’ comments beneath articles or on the forum may be edited for technical reasons – e.g. to fix broken links or formatting.
 No other kind of editing is performed.

 Readers’ comments may be edited when quoted within articles.